The past is sometimes represented equally, or at times, more accurately through a range of textual forms, including story-telling and poetry - Birch

 The outline of this publication is as follows.
 First, we describe the historical context and trajectory of the Cameroon Crisis in more detail, and also write on the contemporary situation in which the poem was written.
 Then we outline in more detail the theoretical framework used to analyze the poem.
 Afterwards, we analyze sets of lines in an interactive presentation on Genius.com.
 In so doing we answer our main research question.
 After this analysis, we critically reflect on Vakunta and discuss his decision to use poetry as an artform.
 In the conclusion we answer our research question.
 To consult our works cited click here.

-Featured image: Peter Wuteh Vakunta.
+Featured image at the top of this page: Peter Wuteh Vakunta.
 Source: Group blog Up Station Mountain Club ("A no holds barred group blog for all things Cameroonian.
 "Man no run!").
 Blog Termites in Cameroon! by Peter Wutah Vakuntah, 7 July 2015.

 This project was made possible with the help of Walter Nkwi Gam.